 For pamphlets/brochures, provide as much information as needed for the reader to locate the original source of the material.
 Elements should include (if available): Author Surname, First Initial.
 Second Initial.
 (Year).
 Title of pamphlet [Pamphlet].Location: Publisher.

-Include the "short title" of the Act (as specified in Section 1 of the Act), and the juridictional notation.of the legislation.
-For more information on Case citation elements, see AGLC3 Cases and for Legislation see AGLC3 Legislation
+Legislation: Include the "short title" of the Act (as specified in Section 1 of the Act), and the relevant jurisdictional notation.
+See AGLC Legislation and Quasi-Legislative Materials (Hansard, Bills etc.) .
+Cases: For more information on Case citation elements, see AGLC Cases.